1. Home: Explore careers

 • work experience placements

-You'll also get the opportunity to meet people already working in TV and film.
-Building a network of contacts could help you when you start looking for work.
+This can also help you meet people working in TV and film.
+Building a network of contacts can be useful when you're looking for work.

 The BBC, ITV and Channel 4 offer work experience placements, and 'insight' and 'talent days'.
 Competition can be tough, but if you're successful, it will help you get a better understanding of the industry.

-You can search for film and TV companies to approach for experience through media business listing services like PACT and The Knowledge.
+You can search for film and TV companies to approach about opportunities through media business listing services like PACT and The Knowledge.

-ScreenSkills also has information on finding work experience.
+ScreenSkills also has information on finding work experience and starting out.

 Direct Application

 You can apply directly to become a runner.
-This job is often seen as a first step into the industry and employers could be more interested in your enthusiasm and initiative than your formal qualifications.
-Any work experience you can get will also help.
+This job is often seen as a first step into the industry and many employers will be looking for enthusiasm and initiative, above formal qualifications.

 More Information